 We are committed to reducing our carbon footprint in line with climate science and reaching net-zero value chain greenhouse gas (GHG) emissions no later than 2050.
-In 2022, our subsidiary Hang Lung Properties became the first real estate company in Hong Kong and mainland China to receive approval from the Science Based Targets initiative (SBTi) for our near- and long-term company-wide emissions reduction targets in accordance with the SBTi Net-Zero Standard (Net-Zero Standard).
+In 2022, we became the first real estate company in Hong Kong and mainland China to receive approval from the Science Based Targets initiative (SBTi) for our near- and long-term company-wide emissions reduction targets in accordance with the SBTi Net-Zero Standard (Net-Zero Standard).
 In this chapter, we share our comprehensive steps in support of achieving our ambitious emissions reduction targets, as well as our adaptation efforts in response to the physical risks from climate change.

-Our subsidiary Hang Lung Properties' near and long-term science-based emissions reduction targets were validated by the SBTi.
+Hang Lung Properties' near and long-term science-based emissions reduction targets were validated by the SBTi.